Expired: SAP Fiori Cloud, extended demo – Preserving your Content Beyond 90 Days

-Starting October 6, 2015, all SAP Fiori, demo cloud edition accounts will be allotted 90 days for hands on experience in the extended demo offering.
-At the end of the 90 days your account will be deleted and you’ll have the option to start over from scratch with another extended demo offering by re-registering for an account.
+Starting October 6, 2015, all SAP Fiori Cloud, extended demo accounts will be allotted 90 days for hands on experience.
 If you’re not cautious about this timeline you could run the risk of losing all the hard work you’ve done over the past 90 days.
 We don’t want anyone to lose their work so this blog will explain what you need to do to preserve your work prior to expiration.

 Tip: Put a reminder in your calendar before your 90 day expiration.